 Documentation through images and video

 We use still and video cameras to document individual elephants and their behavior.
 Images taken of each group are the basis for individual identification and the population of the Gorongosa elephant databases.
 Both photographic still images and video are also mined for specific behavior as part of our long-term study of the behavioral repertoire of African elephants.
-The result of this work will be included in ElephantVoices' online Elephant Calls and Elephant Gestures Databases.
+The result of this work is to a large extent included in ElephantVoices' The Elephant Ethogram: A Library of African Savanna Elephant Behavior.
+The Elephant Ethogram: A Library of African Savanna Elephant Behavior.

 Furthermore, we are also using strategically placed motion triggered cameras to collect data on elephants who use habitat that is difficult for us to access due to the thickness of the forest and lack of road network.
 These data have permitted us to document many individuals whom we would, otherwise, not have known existed.
 Such cameras are particularly useful where we require information 24/7 and where elephants are crossing the park boundaries.

 Capacity building and collaboration

 Building local capacity is an essential component for long-term conservation success, and is a core goal of ElephantVoices.
 In Gorongosa we are training Mozambican, Dominique Gonçalves, who during 2016/17 completed her Masters degree at DICE, University of Kent.
 We regularly go to the field with Mozambican biology and veterinary interns to introduce them to elephants and our work.

 Interacting and collaborating with the different departments and personell involved in Gorongosa National Park is an integral component of our effort to monitor and protect the Gorongosa elephants.
 Particularly important are the Departments of Conservation, Science and Human Development.
 Due to the threats posed to elephants by people, as well as those posed to people by elephants, the intersection between anti-poaching, the veterinary team and human-elephant conflict mitigation is both delicate and crucial.
 Sharing of information and data is the basis for synergystic and effective conservation.